Looking for the very best apps for freelancers? You’ve come to the right place.

 Apple Notes is probably one of the most used utilities on my Mac.
 I use it for everything from rough ideas to article plans to shopping lists.
 You don’t have to use it in an organised way because the search facility is so good.

 All you need to do is remember one word in the note you’re looking for, stick it in the search box, and there’s the note.
 And if you’re bought into Apple’s ecosystem and syncing things with iCloud it’s on your phone and your iPad too.
 It’s super handy.

 Apple Notes does do a bunch of other stuff too.
 You can add images, attachments and rich formatting nowadays.
 I don’t.
 This is just simple, pure note-taking, and it works brilliantly.
 You soon end up with hundreds of the things!

 And now we go from basic note-taking to note-taking that gets as comprehensive and complicated as you want it to!

-EverNote aims to organise your digital life, and succeeds in doing just that for many people.
-There’s a well-featured free version and lots of extra bells and whistles for those who buy an (affordable) subscription.
+EverNote aims to organise your digital life and succeeds in doing just that for many people.
+You can get a lot of features for free and there are also lots of extra bells and whistles for those who buy an (affordable) subscription.

 Although EverNote is great for text notes, you can also snapshot web pages, catalogue screenshots, keep copies of emails, collaborate with others, and a whole bunch of other things.
 If you feel your life is lacking organisation, I’d highly recommend starting with the free version and seeing if EverNote changes things.